Kradores/UserManager/README.md

 http://localhost:3000
 ```

-But if you want to check the UI only, you can access it by URL:
+But if you want to check the API only, you can access it by URL:
 ```
 http://localhost:5000
 ```